Preventing Colon Cancer/ Screening

 Flexible sigmoidoscopy with FIT is an alternative to both the colonoscopy and FIT tests.
 Flexible sigmoidoscope does not require a “prep” drink, but the patient does require several enemas to clean out the lower part of the colon.
 There is also no need for IV sedation, but you can opt to have it.
 For this test, a flexible tube is placed into the rectum and examines only the lower colon.
 This is similar to a colonoscopy, but it doesn’t scan the entire colon.
 If the lab results come back positive, schedule a colonoscopy.
 This test should be performed every five years along with a FIT test every year.

-Each colorectal-screening test has its advantages and disadvantages.
+Each colorectal screening test has its advantages and disadvantages.
 Talk to your doctor to decide which test is the right choice for you.

 Steven Lichtenstein, D.O., is the chief of the division of gastroenterology at Mercy Health System.

-The Home Doctor a Guide to Practical Medicine
+The Home Doctor a Guide to Practical Medicine Review

 This post contains an affiliate links to Home Doctor

-The crazy cost of an emergency room visit is getting out of hand and financial range for most people.
+The crazy cost of an emergency room visit is getting out of hand and out of the financial range for most people.
 Even if you have a decent healthcare program you are likely to spend $120 to $265 just to get seen.
 Heaven forbid if you have to be admitted as an inpatient.
 But what about the other essentials you'll need not to mention adding in the cost of food and other necessities.
 So instead of hitting the panic button why not be prepared for those emergencies with the knowledge that will have you prepared.

 Click this link to find out more; Home Doctor